-4. The smaller authority's AGAR is only subject to review by the appointed auditor if questions or objections raised under the Local Audit and Accountability Act 2014 lead to the involvement of the auditor.
+4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
 The appointed auditor is:

-PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-l.com)
+PKF Littlejohn LLP (Ref: SBA Team)

+15 Westferry Circus

+Canary Wharf

+London E14 4HD

+(sba@pkf-l.com)
-5. This announcement is made by

-Gill Turner.
-Clerk & Responsible Finance Officer
+5. This announcement is made by Gill Turner - Responsible Finance Officer